Note: Our best free Linux firewalls round-up has been fully updated. This feature was first published in June 2010.

 - Rating: 9/10

-This distro has been touted by many as the 'Smoothwall Killer'.
-Working along similar lines to Smoothwall Express, IPCop uses colours to represent different connections.
-Green is for LAN, red for the internet, orange for DMZ, and blue for separating out wireless clients.
+This distro, while entirely separate from IPFire, also uses helpful colour-coding to represent different connections.
+Green is for LAN, red for the internet, orange for DMZ, and blue for wireless clients.

-Installation is relatively straightforward to follow, but there are some wildcard questions thrown into the mix.
-While these may puzzle the novice user, accepting the default options won't cause any issues (unless you have a strange network setup).
+Installation is relatively straightforward, but there are some wildcard questions thrown into the mix.
+While these may puzzle the novice user, accepting the default options won't cause any issues unless you have a very specific network configuration.
+One of the main advantages of IPCop is that the installation image is very small (around 60MB) and can be copied onto a DVD or flash drive.

 IPCop's web interface feels clunky, although our tests proved that this was merely psychological, because it was actually incredibly responsive.
 However, other than the 'real-time' graphs that Smoothwall provides, IPCop gives a lot more information about your LAN setup, and about the running of the firewall itself, including a list of the connections that are currently open.